-Yes, but only until December 31, 2019.
-After that date, the Coast Guard will only accept assessments conducted and signed by an approved Qualified Assessor.
+Yes, but only until December 31, 2021.
+After that date, assessments must be conducted and signed by an approved Qualified Assessor.

 14. Is there any guidance about conducting assessments?

 Yes.
 Enclosure (3), Assessor's Manual for Conducting Mariner Assessments, provides an overview of the STCW assessment process.